How to Become a Perinatal Nurse Practitioner or Perinatal CNS

 As advanced practice nurses, perinatal nurse practitioners and CNSs must hold a Master’s Degree in Nursing (MSN) and a post-master’s certificate in their specialty.
 Two-year master’s degree programs build on your undergraduate nursing study and typically require that you have already earned your registered nursing (RN) license.
 In general, MSN programs involve classroom work and a significant number of hours of practical experience, which may include clinical, teaching and research time.

-Registered nurses in general can anticipate a 16 percent job growth rate through 2024, which is much faster than average, according to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook.
+Registered nurses in general can anticipate a 15 percent job growth rate through 2026, which is much faster than average, according to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
 And nursing schools now offer a number of programs, such as online, direct-entry MSN and accelerated nursing degrees, to attract more nursing students and meet the growing demand for flexible education options.

 Perinatal nurses offer women and families vital care and service in the midst of what could become a highly stressful, confusing time in their lives.
 Perinatal nursing delivers extraordinary personal rewards—and you could not ask for a better nursing career outlook.